g-etorri/articles/jncie-self-study/vpn-inter-as-configuration/21-vpn-interprovider-option-c.md

 # VPN Inter-Provider Option C Configuration

-Hello friends, this time is the last VPN that we'll configure in our JNCIE-SP journey.
-This is sad, but in the same time is happy.
-We've explored so many features in this journey.
+Hello friends, this is the last VPN that we'll configure in our JNCIE-SP journey.
+It's a bit sad, but at the same time, I'm happy we've explored so many features along the way.

-This is topology that we'll work today:
+Here is the topology we'll work with today:
 <img width="1330" height="913" alt="image" src="https://github.com/user-attachments/assets/55aa7b65-0984-4cff-a42e-ae5fd49cf7c4" />

-Our goal is deliver the VPLS service to Customer 5, connected at P3.
-Following the same lore of the previous article, we acquired P3, and now we can interconnect the services of the common customers.
+Our goal is to deliver the VPLS service to Customer 5, connected at P3.
+Following the same lore as the previous article, we acquired P3, and now we need to interconnect the services of our common customers.

-This time, we'll use the VPN Inter-AS Option C, in another words, we'll use the BGP-LU to advertise our loopbacks with labels to P3, and the P3 will advertise his own loopback with labels to us.
-And now, we'll interconnect the P3 with our network.
+This time, we'll use the VPN Inter-AS Option C. In other words, we'll use BGP-LU to advertise our loopbacks with labels to P3, and P3 will advertise its own loopback with labels to us.
+Then, we'll interconnect P3 with our network.

-You got the logic?
-When P3 wants to forward the traffic to R1 for example, it will use the label that we advertised trough BGP, then R3 will receive the packet with this label and swap to another label and forward the traffic to our network.
-And the reverse happens too, when R1 wants to forward traffic to P3, it pushes the label receive on the BGP-LU route, and push another one to R3, with the PHP on the network, R3 will receive the packet with BGP-LU label only, and swaps this label then forward to P3.
+Do you get the logic?
+When P3 wants to forward traffic to R1, for example, it will use the label that we advertised through BGP.
+Then, R3 will receive the packet with this label, swap it to another label, and forward the traffic into our network.
+The reverse happens too: when R1 wants to forward traffic to P3, it pushes the label received from the BGP-LU route, and pushes another one to reach R3.
+Thanks to PHP on the network, R3 will receive the packet with only the BGP-LU label, swap this label, and forward it to P3.

-Let's configure this now, first, let's enable the family inet labeled-unicast on our BGP mesh:
+Let's configure this now.
+First, let's enable the family inet labeled-unicast on our BGP mesh:
 RR:
 ```
 set protocols bgp group iBGP-AS65020-West family inet labeled-unicast rib inet.3